Serbianisation: Vardar Macedonia

 The region of present-day North Macedonia until 1912 was part of the Ottoman Empire.
 According to Encyclopædia Britannica 1911 Edition, at the beginning of the 20th century the Slavs constituted the majority of the population in Macedonia.
 Per Britannica itself the bulk of the Slavs there were regarded as "Bulgarians".
+Although the majority of the Slavs did not have a clear sense of national identity, it was purely superficial and imposed by the nationalist propaganda campaigns.
+National identity was espoused by small number of educated people, often called intelligentsia, consisting of schoolteachers, priests, and government officials.
 Immediately after annexation of Vardar Macedonia to the Kingdom of Serbia, the Macedonian Slavs were faced with the policy of forced serbianisation.

-Those who declare as the Bulgarians were, harassed or deported to Bulgaria.
+Those who declared as ethnic Bulgarians were, harassed or deported to Bulgaria.
 The high clergymen of the Bulgarian Exarchate were also deported.
 Bulgarian schools were closed and teachers expelled.
 The population of Macedonia was forced to declare as Serbs.
 Those who refused were beaten and tortured.
 Prominent people and teachers from Skopje who refused to declare as Serbs were deported to Bulgaria.
 International Commission concluded that the Serbian state started in Macedonia wide sociological experiment of "assimilation through terror."
 All Bulgarian books gave way to Serbian.
 The government Serbianized personal names and surnames for all official uses.
 Between 1913 and 1915 all people who spoke a Slavic language in Vardar Macedonia were presented by Serbia as Serbs.

-During the Kingdom of Serbs, Croats and Slovenes, the government of the Kingdom pursued a linguistic Serbisation policy towards population of the Macedonia, then called "Southern Serbia" (unofficially) or "Vardar Banovina" (officially).
+During the Kingdom of Serbs, Croats and Slovenes, the government of the Kingdom pursued a Serbisation policy towards population of the Macedonia, then called "Southern Serbia" (unofficially) or "Vardar Banovina" (officially).
 The dialects spoken in this region were referred to as dialects of Serbo-Croatian.
 Southern dialects were suppressed with regards to education, military and other national activities, and their usage was punishable.
 Following the First World War Serbian rule was reinstated over Vardar Macedonia, the local Bulgarian or Macedonian population was not recognised and an attempted Serbianisation occurred.
 Yugoslavia aimed to incorporate Macedonia through "assimilation" and "nationalisation" through two main goals.
 Firstly, to legitimate its control, the state based its claims to Macedonia as an inheritance of the medieval monarch Stefan Dušan or as a promised land given by God to the Serb people.
 Secondly, the state used the modernist idea of the nation and spread it through schools.
 Both processes merged as myths, people, symbols and dates originating from Serbian history were also used in the endeavour.
 During 1920 the Orthodox community of Vardar Macedonia was placed under the Serbian Orthodox Church after payment was made to the Constantinople Patriarchate who sold its control for 800,000 francs in 1919.
 In Vardar Macedonia, Bulgarian signage and literature was removed and societies were shut down along with the expulsion of Bulgarian teachers and clergy who had returned during the war.
 Names of people were forcefully Serbianised such as Atanasov becoming Atanasović and Stankov as Stanković along with a spate of repression that followed through arrests, internment and detention.